 It is often rumoured that a ‘true Scotsman’ wears nothing underneath his kilt.

 Craig Murray, writing for the Independent, explains ‘the reason is that it is very warm and cosy swathed in all that pure wool.
 If anything, it gets too hot down there.
 Underpants would just be – well, sticky.’
-The Scottish Tartans Authority, on the other hand, argues that the practice could be regarded as ‘childish and unhygienic’ and that “‘going commando’ flies in the face of decency.”
+The Scottish Tartans Authority, on the other hand, argues that the practise could be regarded as ‘childish and unhygienic’ and that “‘going commando’ flies in the face of decency.”

 You may have spotted men wearing kilts as an alternative to trousers at formal events like weddings, christenings, and graduations.
 There are even fashion versions of the garment available for women in mini-skirt form.